11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 • Decorate balloons as Easter Eggs with markers and hang them up or play Easter Balloon volleyball.
 The bunnies can’t let the Easter egg touch the floor, encourage some mindful movement and get children to notice their bodies as they play.

-3. Create an Easter Crown
+3. Create a Cardboard Easter Crown

 See my Instagram post for more pictures and details.